Gauss Principle in Incompressible Flow: Unified Variational Perspective on Pressure and Projection: First order stationarity

 i.e.\ Euler at the instant.

 Once optimized, the minimized Appellian is purely ``projection effort''

-{\bf This is precisely the standard projection method logic in continuous form: solve a Poisson–Neumann problem for pressure and project the residual onto gradients.} It is notable that the Leray projector (see, for instance,~\cite{temam2024navier}) maps any field to the divergence-free, wall-tangent subspace.
-Writing $ R\triangleq \rho\ a +\nabla P_F=\rho(u_t+C)+\nabla P_F, $ the KKT conditions $\rho(u_t^\star+C)=-\nabla P_R$ says $R=-\nabla P_R$: the \emph{solenoidal}, wall-tangent part of $R$ vanishes.
-Thus $P_R$ realizes the Leray projection of $R$ onto gradients, and \ref{eq:PoissonPR} is the strong-form projector.
+This reduced functional is the instantaneous $L^2$ norm of the reaction pressure gradient (the ``minimum pressure-gradient'' quantity emphasized by~\cite{taha2023minimization}). {\bf This is precisely the standard projection method logic in continuous form: solve a Poisson–Neumann problem for pressure and project the residual onto gradients.} It is notable that the Leray projector (see, for instance,~\cite{temam2024navier}) maps any field to the divergence-free, wall-tangent subspace.

+Writing $ R\triangleq \rho\ a +\nabla P_F=\rho(u_t+C), $ the KKT conditions $\rho(u_t^\star+C)=-\nabla P_R$ says $R=-\nabla P_R$: the \emph{solenoidal}, wall-tangent part of $R$ vanishes. {\bf Thus $P_R$ realizes the Leray projection of $R$ onto gradients,} and \ref{eq:PoissonPR} is the strong-form projector.
+This connection of the Leray projector to the Gauss-Appell principle appears not to have been noted in the literature.